Active Alerts

 • Arts and Humanities (A&H) programs, projects, and events;

-• and Science, Technology, Engineering, and Math (STEM) programs, projects, and events.
+• Science, Technology, Engineering, and Math (STEM) programs, projects, and events;

 Additionally, while not required, the City is encouraging applications for programming that connects arts and sciences with skills that promote workforce development and entrepreneurial programs for low-and-moderate-income Takoma Park residents.

-Past grants have included: science and math clubs, robotics clubs, computer programming classes, concert and film series, public art, maker spaces, technology-based internships, and apprenticeship programs.
+Past grants have included: science and math clubs, gardening clubs, computer programming classes, concert and film series, art and music classes for school-aged children, maker spaces, technology-based internships, and apprenticeship programs.

 Grant Programs Sections